 Macrozooplankton was sampled with a 71 cm mouth diameter paired net (bongo net) equipped with 0.505mm plankton mesh.
 Bottom depth permitting, the nets were towed obliquely from 210 meters to the surface.
 The tow time for a standard tow was 21.5 minutes.
 Volumes filtered were determined from flowmeter readings and the mouth area of the net.
 Only one sample of each pair was retained and preserved.
 The biomass, as wet displacement volume, after removal of large (>5 ml) organisms, was determined in the laboratory ashore.
 These procedures are summarized in greater detail in Kramer et al. (1972).
-An Optical Plankton Counter (OPC, Dave Checkley, SIO) was routinely used in one side of the paired bongo net frame.
-The purpose of the OPC is to obtain information on the vertical distributions of size categories of zooplankton, using data from the counter, without affecting the ongoing time series of data obtained from the catches of the integrative bongo net.
+A Laser Optical Plankton Counter (LOPC, Dave Checkley, SIO) was routinely used in one side of the paired bongo net frame.
+The purpose of the LOPC is to obtain information on the vertical distributions of size categories of zooplankton, using data from the counter, without affecting the ongoing time series of data obtained from the catches of the integrative bongo net.
+An unfortunate failure of the hyrdo wire resulted in the loss of the bongo/LOPC on line 80, station 60.
+A replacement bongo without an LOPC was used for the remainder of the cruise.